paoloricciuti/sprinkle-js/README.md

 different than bindInnerHTML?
 Each item can have a key attribute and if the key attribute does not change the element will not change either (it will have the same reference in the dom).
-It takes a dom element or a selector as the first argument, a function returning the a document fragment as the second argument and an option function to run after the diffing as the third parameter.
+It takes a dom element or a selector as the first argument, a function returning a document fragment or a string or an array of document fragments of an array of strings as the second argument and an option function to run after the diffing as the third parameter.

 The third argument can be useful to bind something to the newly created element.
 It takes the root element and a Map object as parameter where the keys are all the keys you've specified in the template and the values are the element associated with that key that is on the DOM.
 Every element has an isNew flag that specifies if it's a newly added element or an old one